Observation of $D^+\to K^0_S\pi^0\mu^+\nu_\mu$, Test of Lepton Flavor Universality and First Angular Analysis of $D^+\to \bar{K}^\ast(892)^0\ell^+\nu_\ell$

-Hadronic transition FFs are measured by performing an unbinned maximum likelihood fit to the decay rate expressed in terms of the SM helicity amplitudes~(see Eq.~1 in Supplemental Material~\cite{supplemental}).
-The amplitude analysis includes components for the $\bar{K}^{*0}$ resonance and a $(K_S^0\pi^0)_{S-\text{wave}}$, according to Ref.~\cite{BESanfenfen}.
-The LASS formalism \cite{Swavetheory,Swavelass} for the $(K_S^0\pi^0)_{S-\text{wave}}$ is the same as in Refs. \cite{BESanfenfen,BaBar2010}.
+Hadronic transition FFs are measured by performing an unbinned maximum likelihood fit to the decay rate expressed in terms of the SM helicity amplitudes~[see Eqs.~(6) and (7) in Supplemental Material~\cite{supplemental}].
+The amplitude analysis includes components for the $\bar{K}^{*0}$ resonance and a $(K_S^0\pi^0)_{S-\text{wave}}$~[see Eqs.~(11) and (15) in Supplemental Material~\cite{supplemental}].